JNightshadow/hackerrankpython/README.md

-# HackerRank python preparation
+# HackerRank Python preparation
-Solutions to selected problems in Python Hackerrank which I struggled a bit to do..
-For later reference..
+Solutions to selected problems in Python Hackerrank which I struggled or didn't know how to do..
+Added explanations or some notes for later reference which would help to understand the code.